When you are sick or injured abroad

 How SafeTrip Travel Protection can help

 With an affordable SafeTrip Travel Protection plan, just call the toll-free number on your ID card.
 Trained specialists are here to help 24 hours a day, 7 days a week, wherever you are in the world.
+Read more about our travel protection plan benefits.

 Our Emergency Response Center will help you: